 Building awareness and education is imperative for combatting sex trafficking and sexual abuse.
 In the Philippines, we host monthly educational events for children and teens in poverty as well as for their guardians.

-OUR VISION FOR THE HOME
+OUR VISION FOR THE HOMES

 Our vision is to see child survivors healed, restored, and empowered to develop healthy and secure lives.

-Physical: Home, medical and dental visits, healthy food, and exercise
+Physical: Home, medical and dental visits, healthy food, and exercise.

-Spiritual: Spiritual development towards healing and growth
+Spiritual: Spiritual development that supports healing and growth.

-Empowerment: Education, mentorships, and job training
+Empowerment: Independent living, education, mentorships, and job training.